-We believe Peabody's 2021 executive compensation program demonstrated our commitment to a pay-for-performance philosophy.
+We believe Peabody's 2022 executive compensation program demonstrated our commitment to a pay-for-performance philosophy.
 This approach aligns with Peabody's current business strategy and is designed to motivate and reward our leaders for long-term performance and enhanced company value.
 In addition, we continued to engage with and listen to our investors.
-We believe that our 2021 executive compensation program supported Peabody's strategic objectives and was aligned with stockholder interests and the feedback provided by our owners during that engagement process.
+We believe that our 2022 executive compensation program supported Peabody's strategic objectives and was aligned with stockholder interests and the feedback provided by our owners during that engagement process.
+For 2023, we have reverted to a 3-year vesting period for all LTI awards.
+We have increased the weighting of equity in the award mix to 50%, with the remaining 50% of the award mix delivered in cash.
+We have maintained an even balance of performance-based LTI (weighted 50%) and time-based LTI (weighted 50%).

-2021 Named Executive Officers
+2022 Named Executive Officers

-This Compensation Discussion and Analysis (the "CD&A") explains the elements of the compensation of Peabody's NEOs and describes the objectives and principles underlying Peabody's executive compensation program and decisions made in fiscal year 2021.
-For fiscal year 2021, our NEOs were:
+This Compensation Discussion and Analysis (the "CD&A") explains the elements of the compensation of Peabody's NEOs and describes the objectives and principles underlying Peabody's executive compensation program and decisions made in fiscal year 2022.
+For fiscal year 2022, our NEOs were:

-Current Officers Title as of December 31, 2021 James C. Grech (1) President and Chief Executive Officer Mark A. Spurbeck Executive Vice President and Chief Financial Officer Darren R. Yeates Executive Vice President and Chief Operating Officer Marc E. Hathhorn (2) President - U.S. Operations Scott T. Jarboe (3) Chief Administrative Officer and Corporate Secretary Former Officers Former Title Glenn L. Kellow (4) President and Chief Executive Officer Kemal Williamson (5) President-U.S. Operations
+Name Title James C. Grech President and Chief Executive Officer Mark A. Spurbeck Executive Vice President and Chief Financial Officer Darren R. Yeates Executive Vice President and Chief Operating Officer Marc E. Hathhorn President - U.S. Operations Scott T. Jarboe Chief Administrative Officer and Corporate Secretary